 - I want to write a James Bond book – maybe be the first women to do so – and have a book launch with a fantastic sports car and hot guys in tuxedos flanking me in a scarlet dress (inspired by the launch of Carte Blanche by Jeffrey Deaver)

-- I want my books to be made into action adventure movies, preferably featuring Angelina Jolie, and I want to walk down the red carpet at the premier
+- I want my books to be made into action-adventure movies, preferably featuring Angelina Jolie, and I want to walk down the red carpet at the premiere

 Nothing too ambitious then?!